huang-xinming/ReadFileLib/README.md

 # ReadFileLib
-## Description
+## ReadCSVtoList
-TCL read file scripts
+* A proc to Read .csv file to list